finbourne/lusid-sdk-java/sdk/docs/PortfoliosApi.md

 <a id="getPortfoliosAccessMetadataByKey"></a>
 # **getPortfoliosAccessMetadataByKey**
-> List&lt;AccessMetadataValue&gt; getPortfoliosAccessMetadataByKey(scope, code, metadataKey, effectiveAt, asAt)
+> List&lt;AccessMetadataValue&gt; getPortfoliosAccessMetadataByKey(scope, code, metadataKey).effectiveAt(effectiveAt).asAt(asAt).execute();

 [EARLY ACCESS] GetPortfoliosAccessMetadataByKey: Get an entry identified by a metadataKey in the access metadata object

 Get a specific portfolio access metadata rule by specifying the corresponding identifier parts     No matching will be performed through this endpoint.
 To retrieve a rule, it is necessary to specify, exactly, the identifier of the rule

 ### Example
 ```java